-- 7.3.3 Label Use and Disposal Directions.
-The product label shall have explicit disposal, recycling, reuse, or refill instructions, proper and clear directions for use, and appropriate precautions and recommendations for the use of personal protective equipment. - 7.4 Ingredient Line.
+- 7.1 Labeling Requirements for Products Sold as Liquids. - 7.1.1 Label Language.
+The use instructions shall be in English and another language or English and a graphical representation or icons. - 7.1.2 Label Dilution or Dosage Directions for Concentrates.
+For concentrates, the manufacturer's label shall state clearly and prominently that dilution with water from the unheated tap is recommended, unless tested otherwise to meet product performance requirements, and shall state the recommended level of dilution or dosage (e.g., for products that use manual dilution or dosage, state amount of product in common and measurable terms such as milliliters, ounces, teaspoons, or capfuls. - 7.1.3 Label Use and Disposal Directions.
+The product label shall have explicit disposal, recycling, reuse, or refill instructions, proper and clear directions for use, and appropriate precautions and recommendations for the use of personal protective equipment. - 7.2 Ingredient Line.
 The product label shall list the product ingredients using the naming convention of the International Nomenclature of Cosmetic Ingredients (INCI) in order of predominance.
 Where an INCI name does not exist for an ingredient, alternative nomenclature may be used.
 Ingredients in concentrations of less than 1% may be listed in any order after those in concentrations of more than 1%.
-A chemical function or chemical class descriptor may be used to protect trade secret information. - 7.5 Fragrance Labeling.
+A chemical function or chemical class descriptor may be used to protect trade secret information. - 7.3 Fragrance Labeling.
 The product label and SDS shall declare if a fragrance has been added or if no fragrance has been added.
 If applicable, liquid products with no fragrance added shall state that no fragrance has been added.